DaveRead/microKENBAK-1-Compiler/documentation/LanguageSpecification.md

 ## Numeric Literals
 Numbers may be expressed in decimal, octal, or hexadecimal.
 A number without a leading 0 is interpreted as decimal, a number beginning with a leading 0 is interpreted as octal, and numbers beginning with 0x are interpreted as hexadecimal.

-The most of the examples in this guide use octal values to align with the original KENBAK-1 programming guide which generally used octal numbers.
+Most of the examples in this guide use octal values to align with the original KENBAK-1 programming guide which generally used octal numbers.
 However, KBlang allows equivalent decimal and hexadecimal numbers to be used anywhere an integer is expected.

 ### Examples
 Decimal values: 8, 15, 16, 127, 128, 255